This post may contain affiliate links.

 Find a way to naturally work preschool learning time into your homeschool schedule.
 I like to have a little structure and a basic schedule or daily routine for our preschool time.
 I think it is important to have a scheduled time so it is consistent.
 I always like to have a gathering or circle time with my preschooler.
 During this time we do our calendar board, learn the days of the week, talk about weather, and a few other basics.

 These are my days of the week and months of the year songs that we do in our house:

 While my kids are working independently, I plan preschool time with my son.
 I have a lot of supplies on hand already that we pull from.
-We read stories, work a little on letter recognition, play a few learning games, play-doh, etc. He loves to do art and nature studies with the bigger kids and always loves listening to any of the books I am reading to them, too.
+We read stories, work a little on letter recognition, play a few learning games, play-doh, do crafts, etc. He loves to do art and nature studies with the bigger kids and always loves listening to any of the books I am reading to them, too.